 The locomotive was built by Andrew Barclay with 15in x 22in outside cylinders, 3ft 5in diameter wheels and weighed 32 tons 10cwt.
+The tractive effort was 16,420lbf.

 This locomotive was built in 1904 and entered service as No1 Horden at The Horden Collieries Ltd in County Durham.
 This company owned Blackhall, Horden and Shotton Collieries and the locomotives they owned moved around between the collieries.
 No1 was once moved by road in steam, over four track panels at a time, between Shotton and Horden Collieries, to avoid high North Eastern Railway movement charges.